lackade/fba-pi/README.md

 [FBA for OpenDingux](https://github.com/dmitrysmagin/fba-sdl), sans the OpenDingux-specific stuff.

+I've also made some minor changes to make the SDL version compilable (though not necessarily usable) on OS X.

 Compiling
 ---------

-To compile from source, run `make pi` and grab a :coffee: - it's going to be a while.
+To compile on a Raspberry Pi, run `make pi` and grab a :coffee: - it's going to be a while.

+To compile on a Mac, run `make sdl`.
+You will also need the SDL libraries: you can get them via [Homebrew](http://brew.sh/) by running `brew install sdl`.

 Quitting
 --------